 Spread through Bite of an infected sandfly.

-Symptoms and effects Can cause a slowly growing skin lump or ulcer (the cutaneous form) and sometimes develop into a serious life-threatening fever with anaemia and weight loss.
-Dogs can also be carriers of Leishmaniasis.
+Symptoms and effects Can cause a slowly growing skin lump or ulcer (the cutaneous form) and can sometimes develop into a serious life-threatening fever with anaemia and weight loss.
+Dogs can also be carriers of leishmaniasis.

 Prevention and treatment Sandfly and dog bites should be avoided whenever possible.
 Self-treatment: none.

-Present West and southern Africa; in Chad, Congo and DRC in Central Africa; in Algeria, Morocco and Sudan in North Africa; and in Ethiopia and Somalia in East Africa.
+Present West and Southern Africa; in Chad, Congo, Sudan and DRC in Central Africa; in Algeria and Morocco in North Africa; and in Ethiopia and Somalia in East Africa.

 Spread through The excreta of infected rodents, especially rats.